fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 For Hunters, the current **Critical Hit** score (`0x5b-5c`, although it maxes at 255 so it's really only one byte).

 For Bards, the number of **Bard Songs** (`0x5d`) remaining.

+`0x5f` and `0x61` reportedly have something to do with being taken over by a Doppleganger.

 **Attacks per round** (`0x65-66`) is offset one, so `00 00` indicates one attack per round.